Kersti Kaljulaid

-Kersti Kaljulaid (/et/; born 30 December 1969) is an Estonian politician who served as the fifth president of Estonia between 2016 and 2021, and was its first and only female head of state since the country declared independence in 1918.
+Kersti Kaljulaid (/et/; born 30 December 1969) is an Estonian politician who served as the fifth president of Estonia between 2016 and 2021.
+Kaljulaid is Estonia's first female head of state since the country declared independence in 1918.
 She was also the youngest president, aged 46 at the time of her election.

 Kaljulaid, a state official who at the time served as Estonia's representative in the European Court of Auditors, entered the 2016 Estonian presidential election race in the sixth round after five previous unsuccessful rounds.
 She was nominated on 30 September 2016 by the majority of parliamentary parties as a joint candidate for president, and the only official candidate for the sixth round.
 Kaljulaid was voted president on 3 October 2016, with 81 votes and 17 abstentions.

-In 2024, she was elected the next Estonian Olympic Committee president for the next four years.
+In 2024, she was elected the next Estonian Olympic Committee president for a four-year term, but was voted out through a vote of no confidence in April 2026.

 Early life and education

 In 1987, Kaljulaid graduated from Tallinn Secondary School no. 44.
 During her studies there, she was a member of the Students' Scientific Association, specializing in ornithology.
 In 1992, she graduated from University of Tartu cum laude as a biologist.
 She is a member of Estonian female student corporation, Filiae Patriae.
 In 2001, she graduated from the University of Tartu with an MBA in business management.
 Her thesis was titled as "Riigi poolt asutatud sihtasutuste juhtimissüsteemi täiustamine" or "The improvement of the management system of state-founded foundations" in English.

 University of Tartu Council seminar in 2015.